 What to See in Rome, Italy

 Entering the city of Rome, the sight of this ancient ruin is powerful.
-It’s an impressive masterpiece that greets you and welcomes you to its city.
+The Colosseum is an impressive masterpiece that greets and welcomes you to its city.

 Is the Colosseum ever FREE?
 Yes.
 The Colosseum is free for all on the first Sunday of every month.

 Colosseum | Piazza del Colosseo, 1, 00184 Roma | Google Map It